The Doctor of Philosophy Program

 - If a student has earned a master’s degree from another institution, a transcript must accompany the Plan of Study form.

-- Two faculty signatures are required on the plan prior to submission: the advisor and a secondary area faculty.
+- Two faculty signatures are required to approve the plan prior to submission: the faculty advisor and a secondary area faculty.

 PhD Qualifying Examination